Digging out your favourite jumper in autumn and finding it peppered with holes is heartbreaking!

 What’s the alternative and how do you kill prevent moth damage without poisoning yourself and your family?

-Natural moth deterrents such as lavender, cloves, cinnamon and cedar are very effective at preventing moths from damaging your clothing, but it's important that they're used as part of a good hygiene-based moth prevention routine.
+Natural moth deterrents such as lavender, cloves, cinnamon and cedar are effective at preventing moths from damaging your clothing, but it's important that they're used as part of a good hygiene-based moth prevention routine.

 So what’s eating your clothing?